GabriellaHuzyk/GabriellaHuzyk/README.md

 ## Living in São Paulo

-:computer: Working with NodeJS (TypeScript) at Aftersale
+:computer: Working with NodeJS (TypeScript) at Makasí

 ## Skills